 Self regulation is not the same as self control, will power or discipline.

-I don’t know if you are getting the subtlety here.
+Are you getting the subtlety here?

 It’s possible, for sure, and that’s where you can apply all kinds of will power and try to exert whatever discipline you can muster.
 Gads, are you feeling kind of exhausted and overwhelmed and grim, just reading this?
 I am.